|

 Fung Yuen Valley: Designated as a Site of Special Scientific Interest (SSSI) in 1980, Fung Yuen Valley is a forested ravine behind the village of Fung Yuen.
 This SSSI is recognized as an important breeding site for some butterflies of conservation concern, such as Common Birdwing (Troides helena) and White Dragontail (Lamproptera curius).
 Despite being located at the urban fringe, remarkably more than half of all local butterfly species have been recorded here (Young & Yiu 2002).

-Lung Kwu Tan: The fung shui wood and adjoining scrubland on the hillside in the vicinity of the Lung Kwu Tan Village are renowned for its diverse butterfly assemblages.
-The site is also recognised as an important breeding site of the locally uncommon Red Lacewing (Cethosia biblis).
-Other uncommon butterflies found here include Falcate Oak Blue (Mahathala ameria) and Danaid Eggfly (Hypolimnas misippus).
+Lung Kwu Tan: The fung shui wood and adjoining shrubland on the hillside in the vicinity of the Lung Kwu Tan Village are renowned for its diverse butterfly assemblages.
+The site is also recognised as an important breeding site of the locally rare Red Lacewing (Cethosia biblis).
+Other uncommon and rare butterflies found here include Danaid Eggfly (Hypolimnas misippus) and Falcate Oak Blue (Mahathala ameria).

 The Peak: The Peak is one of the last green havens on the heavily built-up Hong Kong Island, with relatively well preserved vegetation.
-In the area between Lugard Road and Harlech Road, butterflies are common.
-The butterfly species recorded in the Peak area included the uncommon Red Lacewing (Cethosia biblis), Dark Edged Snow Flat (Tagiades menaka) and very rare Chinese Windmill (Byasa confusus).
+Butterflies are often seen in the area between Lugard Road and Harlech Road.
+The butterfly species recorded in the Peak area included the uncommon Dark Edged Snow Flat (Tagiades menaka), rare Red Lacewing (Cethosia biblis), and very rare Chinese Windmill (Byasa confusus).

 Tips for Observing Butterflies